Sir Henry Wilson, 1st Baronet: Principal Liaison Officer

+French, Joffre and Haig (left to right) visit the front line during 1915.
+Henry Wilson is second from the right, Hubert Gough being to his left.

-Wilson was "upset by the changes made in his absence" whilst he was touring the French front – Robertson removed Wilson's ally, Brigadier General George Harper "in a very untactful way".
+Wilson was "upset by the changes made in his absence" whilst he was touring the French front – Robertson removed Wilson's ally, Brigadier General George Harper.
 Wilson's diary makes several references to Robertson being "suspicious and hostile" towards him.
 Wilson was suspected of intriguing for Robertson's removal.

 Wilson saw Foch every 2 to 3 days and sometimes smoothed tense meetings by creative (mis)translation.
-Wilson opposed the Gallipoli Campaign and recorded his anger that, after shells had had to be sent to Gallipoli, the BEF, then numbering 12 divisions, barely had enough High Explosive shell for the Battle of Festubert, which he thought could be "one of the decisive actions of the war".
+Wilson opposed the Gallipoli Campaign and recorded his anger that, after shells had had to be sent to Gallipoli, the BEF barely had enough High Explosive shell for the Battle of Festubert, which he thought could be "one of the decisive actions of the war".

 The failure to achieve quick success at Gallipoli, and the Shell Shortage to which that campaign contributed, led to Conservative ministers joining the new Coalition Government in May, which boosted Wilson's prospects.
-Wilson was knighted as a Knight Commander of the Order of the Bath in the June 1915 Birthday Honours, having been passed over for the honour in February.
+Wilson was knighted as a Knight Commander of the Order of the Bath in the 1915 Birthday Honours, having been passed over for the honour in February.
 He was invited to speak at a Cabinet meeting in summer 1915.
 From July 1915 Asquith and Kitchener began to consult Wilson regularly and his personal relations with both men appear to have become more cordial.

 Wilson deplored the botched August Landing at Suvla Bay in Gallipoli, writing that Winston and others should be tried for murder.
 In the summer of 1915 Wilson believed that the French government might fall, or France seek peace, unless the British committed to the mooted Loos offensive.
-His efforts to be the main go-between of French and Joffre ended in September 1915, when it was decided that these contacts should go through Sidney Clive, the British liaison officer at GQG.
+His efforts to be the main go-between of French and Joffre ended in September 1915, when it was decided that these contacts should go through Sidney Clive.
 Leo Maxse, Howell Arthur Gwynne and the radical Josiah Wedgwood MP, impressed by Wilson's support for conscription and for the abandonment of Gallipoli, tipped him as a potential CIGS in place of James Wolfe-Murray, but Archibald Murray was appointed instead.